MicrosoftDocs/edge-developer/microsoft-edge/webview2/how-to/self-hosting.md

 ---

 <!-- ====================================================================== -->
 ## Install preview channels on your team's machines

-Insider channels of Microsoft Edge (which include WebView2) are also called preview channels.
-To install the preview channels of Microsoft Edge on your team's machines, you can either:
+Preview channels of Microsoft Edge (which include WebView2) are also called _insider channels_.
+These are the non-stable channels of Microsoft Edge.

+To install the preview channels of Microsoft Edge on your team's machines, do either of the following:
 * Manually install preview channels on machines.
 * Programmatically deploy preview channels via API.